 What services should you use?
 What are the rewards and what are the risks?
 How do you measure success and failure in social media?
 How do you measure activity and response rates?
 Who owns and controls usernames and passwords?
 How do staff update and monitor your municipal pages in social media?

 Ian Chadwick is the author of Politically Speaking: Media Relations & Communication Strategies for Municipal Politicians (Municipal World, 2012).
-He has been a municipal councillor since 2003, and is a veteran of 40 years working in and with the media: newspapers, radio and TV.
+He is a former municipal councillor, and is a veteran of 40 years working in and with the media: newspapers, radio and TV.

 Ian began using computers in 1977 and has worked on them almost every day since then.
 He has been building websites since 1995, and today consults on website design and interfaces, maintains a blog and forum, and is an avid user of social media.